msteenhagen/coffee/_posts/2015-03-22-tandem-toronto.md

 title:  "Tandem"
 city: "Toronto"
 address: "368 King St East"
-lat: 43.653878
+lat: "43.653878"
-lng: -79.361870
+lng: "-79.361870"
 website: http://www.tandemcoffee.ca
 verdict: "★★★★☆"
 date:   2015-03-22
 desc: "Small coffee paradise with sweets, savories, and vintage stoneware."
 ---

-There's no way I can pretend my trip to Tandem was just taking a detour.
+There's no way I can pretend to myself my trip to Tandem was just taking a detour.
 Their fabulous little café is all the way in Downtown East, and frankly I just don't have any business there.
 It was no surprise, then, that this was a deliberate first visit to their store.

 It's a well-layed out café, not too large, but with plenty of space around the counter.
 They have about six tables in the back, and no WiFi, as far as I could tell.
 Apart from beans, they sell a cute collection of vintage stoneware and appliances that's worth having a look at.